Know Your Repayment Options

 This FFELP loan-only plan lowers payments for 12 months at a time, and has a loan term of five years before defaulting to Standard or Graduated repayment.

-The four income-driven repayment plans are designed to help make your student loan debt manageable by creating a regular monthly payment amount that better fits your income.
+The four income-driven repayment plans are designed to help make your student loan debt manageable by creating a regular monthly payment amount that fits your income.

 The most common repayment plan is Standard Repayment.
 This plan spreads equal payments over your loan term.
 Generally, this is the most economical repayment plan.